-(i) we serviced 38 casino operators in Macao, Philippines, Vietnam, Cambodia and other countries for our security seals (including security boxes) during the FYE Under Review.
-The casino operators that we serviced include MGM Grand Paradise S.A., Galaxy Casino, S.A. and Bloomberry Resorts & Hotels Inc. We derive RM4.25 million (3.15%), RM5.75 million (3.70%) and RM7.54 million (4.67%) of our total revenue for the FYE 2021, FYE 2022 and FYE 2023 respectively from customers which are casino operators.
+(i) we serviced 38 casino operators in Macao, Philippines, Vietnam, Cambodia and other countries for our security seals during the FYE Under Review.
 As we already have business relationship with them, these customers will form our initial target customers for our playing cards sealed in security boxes.
-Subsequently, we will expand our customer base to other countries in the Asia Pacific region such as Australia, Thailand and Japan.
+Subsequently, we will expand our customer base to other countries in the Asia Pacific region.